survivejs/site/pages/index.md

   <span class="legend" style="font-size: small;">[Dennis Hamilton](https://www.flickr.com/photos/91555706@N00/3879384912/) - Kanban (CC BY)</span>
 </div>

 I expect you know the basics of JavaScript and Node.js.
-Patience is a virtue.
-You can reach me personally through various ways. [gitter](https://gitter.im/survivejs/webpack_react) works well.
+Plenty of patience is needed as there's a lot to learn.
+Fortunately you don't have to be alone at your journey.

+Community support is available through [gitter](https://gitter.im/survivejs/webpack_react).
+You can also [contact me directly](mailto:info@survivejs.com).

 ## Testimonials